321Gang/medict-landing-page/README.md

 ### Deployment

-Connect this repository to [Digital Ocean App Service](https://www.digitalocean.com/), this service recognizes that this repository is a static webpage project, then it automatically deploys `index.html` as the starting page.
-The page is now available at `https://medict-landing-page-3avds.ondigitalocean.app/`
+Connect the master branch of this repository to [Digital Ocean App Service](https://www.digitalocean.com/).
+This service recognizes that this is a static webpage project, so it will automatically deploy `index.html` as the starting page.
+The page is then available at `https://medict-landing-page-3avds.ondigitalocean.app/`

 Purchase a domain, in this case [medict.software](medict.software).
 Add `https://medict-landing-page-3avds.ondigitalocean.app/` as an `ALIAS` to DNS records of `medict.software`.
 Upon every commit pushed to master, the deployment will be triggered and changes will be reflected on `medict.software` in a few seconds.